michaeljolley/number-one/CONTRIBUTING.md

 ## Environment Varbiables

 Before you get started, you will need to gather some information (and possibly create an account) from multiple endpoints we use.
-For example, you will need know your Twitch channel ID and client ID and secret.
+For example, you will need know your Twitch channel ID, client ID and secret.

 ### Twitch